 Travelling to Cambodia by Rail

-Thailand – several bus companies operate busses to the border from Bangkok and elsewhere but do not cross over so you’ll need to grab a connecting service.
+Thailand – several bus companies operate buses to the border from Bangkok and elsewhere but do not cross over so you’ll need to grab a connecting service.

-Vietnam – busses run directly from Saigon to Phnom Penh crossing at the Moc Bai/Bave checkpoint.
+Vietnam – buses run directly from Saigon to Phnom Penh crossing at the Moc Bai/Bave checkpoint.
 Here you’ll need to leave the bus on both sides of the border, remember to take your luggage with you as it needs scanning too.
-We used the reliable Mekong Express service which cost $14 for the total 6 hour journey including 2 breaks.
+We used the reliable Mekong Express service which cost $14 for the total 6-hour journey including 2 breaks.